justh0dl/DNA-uCash/README.md

 ### Guarded Tokens

 - require both the tag and a password
-- secret is never stored on the tag
+- the password is not stored on the tag and the physical copy of the password should be kept apart
 - derivation occurs locally on-device

 ### Stealth Tokens

+- all features of Guarded tokens +
 - disguised public appearance
 - protected metadata stored behind NTAG424 authentication
 - designed to avoid obviously advertising itself as a Bitcoin token